ember-cli Anatomy

 to develop against our development backend.

-command.
-Currently there is just support for QUnit
+test command.
+Currently there is just support for QUnit through an

 frameworks and runners as people get familiar with the add-on system.